Pacers deal All-Star Sabonis to Kings in 6-player trade

 Pacers president of basketball operations Kevin Pritchard appears to be siding with those fans after making two key trades in less than 48 hours.

-Now, Pritchard has pulled off another major trade by getting Haliburton, a promising 21-year-old point guard who the Kings took with the No. 12 overall pick in 2020.
+Now, Pritchard has pulled off another major trade by getting Haliburton, who the Kings took with the No. 12 overall pick in 2020.
 He’s averaging 14.3 points, is 11th in the NBA with 7.4 assists and tied for sixth with 1.7 steals.
-Indiana believes Haliburton can become the elite point guard they’ve been seeking.
+The Pacers believe Haliburton can become the elite point guard they’ve been seeking.

 They’re also getting Hield, a 6-foot-4 shooting guard who is third in the NBA in 3-pointers.